Positive Handling and Physical Intervention Policy

 • Reinforce policy and practice, inform of current legislation, legal considerations and circular guidelines concerning restrictive physical interventions

-• Reinforce the essential verbal and non-verbal skills required in a crisis situations
+• Reinforce the essential verbal and non-verbal skills required in a crisis situation

 • Make staff groups aware of necessary interventions appropriate to the level of behaviour reached by the pupil.